 Knowledge Skills Abilities:

-Ability to communicate with potentially aggressive, clients, visitors, and employees.
+Ability to maintain effective relationship with general public and employees.

 Registration or Licensure Requirements:

 Prefer individual with at least 24 semester hours of accredited college in the field of law enforcement.
 A minimum of four (4) years experience in law enforcement or security operations or related field that involves the use of video monitoring systems.
 The selected person must posses the ability to communicate effectively using verbal and writing skills.

 All applicants must pass: pre-employment drug screen, Department of Public Safety criminal background check, and Client Abuse and Neglect Reporting System (CANRS), Employee Misconduct Registry and Nurse Aide Registry Checks.
 If selected for employment, all applicants are subject to FBI fingerprinting per Senate Bill 643, which was passed during the 81st Texas Legislative Session.

 In compliance with the Americans with Disabilities Act (ADA), HHS agencies will provide

 reasonable accommodation during the hiring and selection process for qualified individual